How to Learn the Buteyko method or Retrain Breathing

 The goal of the Buteyko method is to bring about breathing in accordance with internationally accepted medical and physiological norms and standards.
 Practically, the method is intended to eliminate chronic alveolar hyperventilation (or breathing too much) and to restore normal balance between carbon dioxide and oxygen in the lungs, blood and all cells.

-In my view, there are 3 levels of learning the Buteyko breathing method:
+3 levels of learning the Buteyko technique

 * Level 1 "Survival".
 The student is able to eliminate the main symptoms of own health problems (e.g., asthma, heart disease, epilepsy, sinusitis, eczema, insomnia, constipation, etc.) using the Emergency Procedure so that the Emergency Procedure can substitute the use of medication or significantly reduce the dosage (e.g., twice).
 Such students have low CP s (usually about 5-15 s), while elimination or reduction in medication is their main practical result.
 Only about 10% learners or less are satisfied with this level.
 It takes about 1-2 days to learn.

 * Level 2 "Existence".
 The student partly normalized own breathing until about 25-35 s CP, so that he has no need for medication and does not experience the symptoms of his main health problem, e.g., asthma, bronchitis, heart disease, epilepsy, sinusitis, eczema, etc. However, such learner can still suffer from airways inflammation, allergies, GI problems, hormonal problems, and musculo-skeletal problems.
 Various medical drugs can be required to control symptoms of these “high-CP” diseases, This is the level achieved by most people on the west.
 It takes about 1- 3 months to learn.